New buzzword Customer Centricity?

 Everyone tries, only one makes it.
 In many industries and in markets full of comparable products, this is teeming with competitors and companies that compete and compare with each other.
 Everyone wants to take the top job in the market and win over the customers.
 Easier said than done.

 Has a customer ever chosen a product of the competition, even though their own was much better?

 Product features or price are rarely the sole reasons for a purchase.
 A customer primarily looks for where his needs are fully met and chooses the provider that offers him the best service.
 For him, it’s about the feeling of being in good hands and being valued.
 This shows the effect of Customer Centricity.

 What exactly is the implementation?

-In order for the behaviour and actions of a company to be not only product-oriented but above all customer-oriented, various measures are required.
+In order for a company’s behavior and actions to become not only product-oriented but above all customer-oriented, various measures are required.
 In order to provide the customer with the best possible care, you should know him as well as possible.

-Almost every day, hundreds of information and relationships about customers can be collected and evaluated.
+With the appropriate software, hundreds of pieces of information about potential customers can be collected and analyzed every day.
 The central storage of all customer information is just as crucial as the recording of the data.
 Only when all data is stored centrally in a CRM system can certain customer profiles and patterns be created that help companies get closer to the customer and better serve them.

-Customer Centricity – not only attract attention, but stay in the memory of your customers!
+Customer Centricity – not only catch your eye, but stay in the memory of your customers!

 Customer Centricity therefore means putting the customer at the center of your business activities and aligning your activities accordingly.
 So don’t just create the product your customers want, create the feeling of making the best choice with you.